ra101/MasquerBot/README.md

 ### 📈Workflow

-How this works is, everyone is given a public key, that public key is used to lock information, we call it public key as it can be publicly distributed.
+How this works is, that everyone is given a public key, which is used to lock information, we call it "public key" as it can be publicly distributed.

 So to masque a message both sender and receiver must initiate MasquerBot's Service.
-Each message is masqued only for receiver, if receiver changes xer key then decryption would be impossible.
+Each message is masqued only for the receiver, if the receiver changes their key then decryption would be impossible.

 <br>